metaphyze/gossl/README.md

     > sudo journalctl -u myservice.service -f

 ### Command line options.
 Here's the complete list of command line options.
-If you're serving static content, you should pay particular attention to the cacheControl options.
-Not that you do NOT have to use gossl to server HTTPS requests.
+If you're serving static content, you should pay particular attention to the cacheControl options (-cacheControlPublic,-cacheControlPrivate, and -cacheControlMaxAgeInSeconds).

+_Note that you do NOT have to use gossl to server HTTPS requests.
 You can run it over regular your HTTP on any port you want.
-You could even run it over HTTPS on a different port though you probably wouldn't want to do that.
+You could even run it over HTTPS on a different port though you probably wouldn't want to do that._

     -cacheControlMaxAgeInSeconds int
         Only used when serving static files.
         For example, -cacheControlMaxAgeInSeconds=86400
-        The maxium time in seconds that the response can be cached. (default 86400) -cacheControlPrivate
+        The maxium time in seconds that the response can be cached. (default 86400)

+    -cacheControlPrivate
         Only used when serving static files.
         For example, -cacheControlPrivate
         It indicates that the response can be cached only by clients.
 It cannot be used with -cacheControlPublic.

     -cacheControlPublic
         Only used when serving static files.
         For example, -cacheControlPublic
         It indicates that the response can be cached by clients and other proxies.
 It cannot be used with -cacheControlPrivate.

     -certCacheDir string
         Directory where certificates are stored
         For example, -certCacheDir=/path/to/cert/dir